 I was first exposed to Noein: To Your Other Self through seeing the first episode on a sampler DVD that was included in the December 2007 issue of Otaku USA.
 My husband and I were so impressed with what we saw in the first episode that we bought the five-disc DVD box set.
 By the time we finished the series, we were just as impressed with what we saw as we were at the end of the first episode.

 Noein: To Your Other Self does wander into the realm of quantum physics, specifically the theory of parallel universes.
 The series also includes science fiction, action, and even some romance.
-All these elements come together in such a way that the series works really well and is an enjoyable viewing experience.
+All these elements come together in such a way that the series works well and is an enjoyable viewing experience.

 While I enjoyed the entire series, a couple of things that really stood out to me were the explanation of the paradox of Schrodinger’s cat that appears during the series and how the climax of the series was executed.

 The animation in Noein: To Your Other Self is also very pleasing to look at.
-The combination of traditional animation and computer graphics actually works for the feel that the series was aiming for.
-The thing about the animation that really impressed me was when I learned from the bonus features in the DVD box set that the animators went to a lot of care and effort to recreate a lot of the details of Hakodate; the buildings, ports, and environments in the show look exactly like their real-life counterparts.
+The combination of traditional animation and computer graphics works for the feel that the series was aiming for.
+The thing about the animation that really impressed me was when I learned from the bonus features in the DVD box set that the animators went to a lot of care and effort to recreate a lot of the details of Hakodate.
+The buildings, ports, and environments in the show look exactly like their real-life counterparts.